noiseprotocol/noise_spec/noise.md

  * **`ReadTransportMessage(buffer)`**:  Takes a byte buffer containing a message.
-Checks that 16 bit length field is correct, then returns `kernel.Decrypt()` on the rest of the buffer.
+Checks that the big-endian `uint16` length field is correct, then returns `kernel.Decrypt()` on the rest of the buffer.

 4. Handshake patterns